-As described above, the Quaternary deposits comprise the primary aquifer units of the Napa Valley Subbasin.
+As described above, the Quaternary deposits comprise the primary aquifer units of the Subbasin.
 From the geologic cross-sections and correlations of other water well drillers' reports, the Quaternary alluvium was distinguished from underlying units, and an isopach map was constructed (Figure 2-15).
 The alluvium was divided into three facies according to patterns detected in the lithologic record and used to delineate the depositional environment which formed them: fluvial, alluvial fan, and sedimentary basin (LSCE and MBK, 2013 and LSCE, 2013b) (Figure 2-15).
 The fluvial facies consists of a thin narrow band of stream channel sands and gravels deposited by the Napa River.
 The sand and gravel beds tend to be thicker and/or more numerous in the fluvial facies area (Figure 2-15).
 They are interbedded with finer-grained clay beds of probable floodplain origin.
 Groundwater production from Quaternary alluvium is variable, with yields ranging from <10 gpm in the East and West mountainous areas to a high of 3,000 gpm along the Napa Valley Floor where the alluvium is thickest (>200 feet).
-According to Faye (1973), average yield of wells completed in the alluvium is 220 gpm.
-Many wells drilled in the alluvium within the last 30 years extend beyond the alluvium and into the underlying Cenozoic units.
+According to Faye (1973), average yield of wells completed in the alluvium and into the underlying Cenozoic units.